MohimenulRafi/DiffImp/README.md

 ## Prepare dataset for ML models ##

 We construct the benchmark machine learning datasets from the MIMIC III clinical database following https://github.com/YerevaNN/mimic3-benchmarks
+The eICU benchmark dataset was used from https://github.com/mostafaalishahi/eICU_Benchmark

 ## BERT Instruction ##